matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips.md

   {:new-state (assoc-in current-state [:server-hist] msg-payload)})
 ~~~

 This handler takes care of a sequence of mouse positions received from the server and stores them in the component state, which is returned under the `:new-state` key in the returned map.
 If these are shown is then dependent on the `:remote` key in the `:show-all` map inside the component state.
 Typically, when the `:mouse/hist` is received, this switch will be set to true, as the request for these values and switching this key on will have been sent by the `:client/info-cmp` at the same time.
 The beauty of the UI component watching the state of another component which holds the application state is that we don't have to do anything else.
 Once the data is back from the server, the mouse component will just know that it needs to re-render itself, now with the new data available.
+This was all to the `:client/store-cmp`, so let's into the next component, where the histograms are rendered.
+But actually, now might be a good time to take a break and go for a walk.

 ## :client/histogram-cmp

-This was all to the `:client/store-cmp`, so let's into the next component, the `:client/histogram-cmp` in the **[example.ui-histograms namespace]()**, which makes use of the data we just collected:
+Okay, ready?
+Let's move on.
+We've got some ground to cover.
+The `:client/histogram-cmp` in the **[example.ui-histograms namespace](https://github.com/matthiasn/systems-toolbox/blob/master/examples/trailing-mouse-pointer/src/cljs/example/ui_histograms.cljs)** makes use of the data we just collected:

 ~~~
 (ns example.ui-histograms
   (:require [matthiasn.systems-toolbox-ui.reagent :as r]
-            [matthiasn.systems-toolbox-ui.charts.histogram :as hist]))
+            [matthiasn.systems-toolbox-ui.charts.histogram :as h]))

-(defn histogram-view
-  "Renders an individual histogram for the given data, dimension, label and color."
-  [data label color]
-  [:svg {:width "100%" :viewBox "0 0 400 250"}
-   (hist/histogram-view data 80 180 300 160 label color 0.8 25)])

 (defn histograms-view
   "Renders histograms with different data sets, labels and colors."